 Camp Director - Dr. Scott Harris

 Dr. Harris is the David B. Pittaway Director of Debate at the University of Kansas.
-He has won numerous debate coaching awards including: the James J. Unger Coaching Award in 2018, the Ovid Davis Coaching Award in 2018, the Jeffrey W. Jarman Award in 2017; the David Brownlee Debate Coach of the Year Award in 2015; the Northwestern Debate Society Award for excellence in coaching in 2010; the Ovid Davis Coaching Award in 2009; the George Ziegelmueller Award for excellence in debate coaching in 2006; and the Debate Coach of the Year Award from Wake Forest University in 2006.
+He has won numerous debate coaching awards including: the Educator of the Year Award from the KSCA in 2019 and in 2018; the James J. Unger Coaching Award in 2018, the Ovid Davis Coaching Award in 2018, the Jeffrey W. Jarman Award in 2017; the David Brownlee Debate Coach of the Year Award in 2015; the Northwestern Debate Society Award for excellence in coaching in 2010; the Ovid Davis Coaching Award in 2009; the George Ziegelmueller Award for excellence in debate coaching in 2006; and the Debate Coach of the Year Award from Wake Forest University in 2006.
 He is currently President of the Cross Examination Debate Association.
 He served as President of the American Forensic Association 2012-2014 and Vice-President 2010-2012.
 He has taught at many debate camps including the University of Michigan, Michigan State University, Stanford University, the University of Iowa and Baylor University and has taught debate in Beijing China.

 Benton is a PhD student in the Department of Communication Studies.
+He is an Assistant Debate Coach at the University of Kansas and Debate Coach at Bishop Seabury.
 He began his debate career at Arkansas State University where he competed in multiple forms of debate including Parliamentary, IPDA, Team IPDA, Lincoln-Douglas, and Public Forum.
 During his time competing, he received several top speaker awards, won first place at multiple tournaments, and ended his senior season as a 2015 Team IPDA National Semifinalist.
 He has been a member of the University of Kansas debate coaching staff for 3 years.

 Ian is debat coach at College Preperatory School in Oakland CA.and a Ph.D. student in the Department of Communication Studies at the University of Kansas.
 He has been an assistant coach at the University of Kansas for 4 years.
 He was formerly Assistant Coach at Damien High School.
 In 2015, his squad was in finals of the NSDA tournament, octofinals of the NDCA tournament, and participated in deep elimination rounds at several national tournaments.
 Prior to his time at Damien, he was the Assistant Director of Debate at the University of Nevada, Las Vegas.
 As a debater at the University of Northern Iowa he qualified for the National Debate Tournament and won the Heart of America Tournament hosted at the University of Kansas.
 Ian has extensive experience teaching at numerous debate camps.